Outset

 Kalahari drylands

-The Kalahari usually means low-cover drylands travel where wildlife, open heat, and the cumulative burden of long exposed time matter more than theatrical dune scenery.
+The Kalahari usually means open drylands travel where wildlife, heat, low cover, and waiting time define the structure of the day.

-This profile is the quick read on why people go, what the year changes, and what kind of trip Kalahari drylands usually becomes once you move past the postcard version and start planning it for real.
+This profile is the quick overview of why people go, what the year changes, and what kind of trip Kalahari drylands usually becomes once you move past the simple version and start planning in detail.

 Destination identity